-In this week’s passage for study, we will observe the important scriptural differentiation between intellectual assent only— versus that intellectual understanding that is the pathway to a volitional commitment of the will to Christ.
+In the passage for this study, we will observe the important scriptural differentiation between intellectual assent only versus that intellectual understanding that is the pathway to a volitional commitment of the will to Christ.
 To think that being married to Christ is nothing more than a mental acknowledgment of His existence is, scripturally speaking, a woeful error!
-Hopefully by the end of the study you will have a clearer and better understanding of this distinction.
+Hopefully, by the end of the study, you will have a clearer and better understanding of this distinction.

-May God bless your time as you ponder this study: Will Jesus Say, “I Never Knew You?”
+May God bless your time as you ponder this study: Will Jesus Say to You, “I Never Knew You”?

 So it is with Jesus Christ.
 The aforementioned parallel to human matrimony is a wonderful metaphor for being heavenly united with Christ.
 The analogy also aids in the understanding of Jesus’ statement in Matthew 7:21–23 wherein He says:

 A popular, faulty theology of “salvation” is called “easy believism.”
-At its core, there is a “belief ” in Jesus that does not take into consideration the biblical definition of who He is.
-Followers thus “receive” Jesus according to their understanding of who they think Jesus is—in contrast to what the Bible reveals.
-In Romans 10:9–10 Scripture states:
+At its core, there is a “belief ” in Jesus void of consideration for the biblical definition of Who He is.
+Followers thus “receive” Jesus according to their understanding of Who they think Jesus is—in contrast to what the Bible reveals.
+In Romans 10:9, the Scripture states:

-Believe in your heart (pisteuo kardia) is the Greek idea of volitional commitment —something Jesus says was not present in those He was speaking about in Matthew 7 (above).
-The Lord, Lord, quote therein refers to the tragic faultiness of intellectual assent only, versus the believe in your heart volitional commitment that is indicative of authentic salvation.
-These passages more than suggest that to be truly saved one must not only give intellectual agreement, but volitionally submit to the fact that Jesus is Lord, (kurios) which means “sovereign,” “master,” or “boss.”
+Believe in your heart (pisteuo kardia) is the Greek idea of a volitional commitment—a commitment that Jesus says was not present in those He was speaking about in the Matthew 7 passage.
+The Lord, Lord quote therein refers to the tragic faultiness of intellectual assent only versus the believe-in-your-heart volitional commitment that is indicative of authentic salvation.
+These passages more than suggest that to be truly saved, one must not only give intellectual agreement but volitionally submit to the fact that Jesus is Lord (kurios), which means “sovereign, master, or boss.”
 Kurios is used as a descriptor of Jesus 747 times in the New Testament (NT)!
-Biblically informed belief in Jesus then, requires one to turn from all other understanding(s) as to who he thinks Jesus is and bow the knee to His Lordship.
-This is known as repentance.
-In contrast, self-informed thinking of Jesus—thinking of Him in another way, or lessor way, will not get us there (cf. 2 Corinthians 11:4)!
+Biblically informed belief in Jesus then, requires a person to turn from all other understanding(s) as to who he thinks Jesus is and bow the knee to His Lordship, i.e., repentance.
+In contrast, self-informed thinking of Jesus—thinking of Him in another or lesser way will not get us there (cf. 2 Corinthians 11:4)!

 In James 2:19, Scripture indicates that the kind of “belief ” a person possesses is profoundly important.
 Notice what the writer of James states to his deceived-about-true-salvation audience: